Tips To Cope With Father’s Day Grief When Your Relationship Was Difficult

 2. Practice Self-Compassion

 Recognize that you're not alone in your struggle.
 Everyone faces difficulties and challenges.
-You're not less deserving of love, respect, or compassion because of your complex relationship with your father.
-Offer yourself kindness and understanding, just as you would a close friend in your situation.
+You're not less deserving of love, respect, or care because of your complex relationship with your father.

 4. Self-Care is Vital